 No one quite knew what to expect from Octavian’s debut mixtape given the fact that he had only released a handful of singles (including Revenge).
 What every single had in common was a unique spark of brilliance that distinguished his newfound space on the scene- and Spaceman has solidified that.
 The-14-track project shows exactly where his ‘one in a million’ sound comes from, as well as his influences- giving us more of an understanding of who Octavian is musically.

 The rapper’s EP starts off with a bang.
 Scared serves well as an intro, making use of dainty vocals and strings in the background but the transition into the track Sleep is what everyone seems to be talking about.
 The heavy drill instrumental wasn’t something I expected but after putting the song on repeat it started to make a lot more sense.
 The prominent quality that sets Octavian apart from others in his field is his gritty and coarse voice and how he commands it.
-His vocals complement the track perfectly.
+His vocals compliment the track perfectly.
 As if his verse wasn’t enough, his thunder was definitely stolen by the featuring artist.